Practical Points for Health Care Providers

 bending to the floor, but Islamic tradition recognizes circumstances when this is not medically

 advisable.
-If patients are disturbed by their inability to pray on the floor, advise should be
+If patients are disturbed by their inability to pray on the floor, advice should be

 encouraged from an imam.